jeremydvoss/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry/README.md

-# Azure Monitor Opentelemetry Distro
+# Azure Monitor Opentelemetry Distro client library for Python

 The Azure Monitor Distro of [Opentelemetry Python][ot_sdk_python] provides multiple installable components available for an Opentelemetry Azure Monitor monitoring solution.
 It allows you to instrument your Python applications to capture and report telemetry to Azure Monitor via the Azure monitor exporters.